cdklabs/cdk-enterprise-iac/README.md

 :warning: Resource extraction is in an experimental phase.
 Test and validate before using in production.
 Please open any issues found [here](https://github.com/cdklabs/cdk-enterprise-iac/).

+> NOTE: You must have the AWS CLI installed and available for the Resource Extractor to work.

 In many enterprises, there are separate teams with different IAM permissions than developers deploying CDK applications.

 For example there might be a networking team with permissions to deploy `AWS::EC2::SecurityGroup` and `AWS::EC2::EIP`, or a security team with permissions to deploy `AWS::IAM::Role` and `AWS::IAM::Policy`, but the developers deploying the CDK don't have those permissions.